ryanschiang/svelte-timepicker/README.md

 ## What is it?

-A simple time picker component for Svelte, inspired by Material UI's time picker.
+A very simple time picker component for Svelte, inspired by Material UI's time picker.

 ## Installation